tung/ruggrogue/book/game-data.md

 As mentioned in the entity component system chapter, game data is divided into two kinds:

-1. *Uniques* that are independent of any one entity.
+1. *Uniques* that are independent of entities.
 2. *Components* that are associated with an entity.

 All game data is stored in a world that's passed pretty much everywhere throughout the code of RuggRogue.